-- The actual percentage of KPI coverage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e. g., cash and deposits)). - The actual weighted average GHG Intensity portfolio vs weighted average GHG Intensity of the benchmark.
+- The actual percentage of KPI coverage of the Sub-Fund's Portfolio (Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e. g., cash and deposits)). - The year-on-year improvement pathway of the Sub-Fund's Weighted Average GHG Intensity.